CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: EVALUATION RESULTS AND DISCUSSION

+On the other hand, a sampling period of $5$ seems to be the most suitable choice against \textit{plateau} attacks, and a sampling period of $1$ is the best performing one against the \textit{continuous}, and \textit{playback} attacks.
+Hence, unlike \textit{fabrication} and \textit{suspension} attacks, the lower sampling periods ($\le 5$) are, in general, the most effective ones against the \textit{masquerades} attacks as short-term views of the data queue provide a detailed look at the time-series abnormalities.
+Therefore, only one AE working on only one type of data representation is not enough to detect diverse attacks.
+This finding motivates the design of \sysname-Ens, combining multiple AEs into a single decision model to further increase the robustness of the IDS.

+\textbf{Effectiveness of Ensemble Model.~} To design the final ensemble model, we studied different combinations of AEs working with different sizes of data views.
+Here, we consider the standard ensemble technique of averaging multiple anomaly scores to a single score (attack probability) (as mentioned in Eqn (\ref{prob-ens-test}) and use that to evaluate the detection performance.

+To search for the final ensemble model, we studied different window sizes and different combinations of AEs, starting from one AEs up to five AEs.
+As Fig.~\ref{fig:System} shows, CANShield with only one AE has limited performance (AUROC score $<0.93$) regardless of the window size $w$.
+When more AEs are ensembled, the performance improves.
+Although $w=25$ shows promising performance, it still underperforms that of $w=50$ even having more AEs.
+Besides, we observe that $w=100$ tends to make the model overly complicated and yield performance degradation.
+From the figure, it is evident that, on average, CANShield-Ens performs the best on the SynCAN dataset when $w=50$ and there are three AEs working.
+We further find that out of various combinations of three sampling periods, the ensemble of 1, 5, and 10 gives the best performance.

-Our comprehensive evaluation shows \sysname performs the best when $w$ is $50$, there are three AEs (with sampling periods 1, 5, and 10), and $R_{Loss}$ and $R_{Time}$ are considered as $95$-percentile and $99$-percentile of the normal data.
-We consider these settings for the following evaluations on both the SynCAN and ROAD datasets.
+We note that although the above results are derived from the SynCAN dataset, the ROAD dataset also shows a similar result.
+Therefore, for the simplicity of the analysis, we use $w$ as $50$, three AEs (with sampling periods $1$, $5$, and $10$), and $R_{Loss}$ and $R_{Time}$ as $95^{th}$-percentile and $99^{th}$-percentile, respectively, for both the SynCAN and ROAD datasets in the following evaluations.